 Description: This volunteer will work directly with the Retail and Farm Managers each week to pick-up and deliver perishable food items to one of two area local food banks: Loudoun Hunger Relief and Dulles South Food Pantry.
 This volunteer may also be called upon to coordinate off-hours donations with their assigned food bank during periods of abundance at the farm.
 Must have a drivers’ license, ability to lift 50 lbs and his or her own vehicle.

-Weekly Commitment: 2 hours
+Weekly Commitment: n/a

 Weekly Commitment: 1- 4 hours, variation throughout the season